 Student Loans 101: How Student Loans Work

-Whether you’re a student or the parent of a student, you’ll want to understand exactly how student loans work, so you know how to shop for the student loan that’s right for you, make good decisions about how much you borrow, and so on.
+Whether you’re a student or the parent of a student, you’ll want to understand exactly how student loans work, so you can find the student loan that’s right for you.

-If you’re just beginning to explore how student loans work, here are a few things to keep in mind:
+If you’re just beginning to explore how student loans work, we’ll cover the basics here, starting with: What is a student loan?

 What is a Student Loan?